 Mesa Verde is located in Southwestern Colorado in Montezuma County, Colorado.
 The park is accessible by car from various areas as well as nearby airports.

 Regardless of how you get to the area, you’ll need a car to access Mesa Verde National Park.
 The National Park is located along US-160 in Southwestern Colorado about 36 miles from Durango, 10 miles from Cortez, and 8 miles from Mancos Colorado.

 The park does not have shuttle access, so you’ll need a car to access most of the areas within the park.
 Some of the areas require a fair amount of driving and driving between sections such as Cliff Palace and Weatherill Mesa can take up to an hour.

 Distances to Mesa Verde National Park

 - Cortez: 10 miles (13 minutes)

 - Denver: 378 miles (7 hours)

-Most folks who fly into the area of Mesa Verde, enter from Durango-La Plata (DRO) Airport.
+The closest airport to Mesa Verde National Park is the Durango-La Plata (DRO) Airport.
 The airport is rather small and has connections from Denver, Phoenix, and Dallas on United and American.